octavio4/FAN-PWM/README.md

 # FAN-PWM
-Arduino source code to control many fans with a 25Khz pwm signal.
+Arduino source code to control up to 8 fans or leds with a 25Khz pwm signal.See instructions in source code.